juanpc2018/Amiga-PPC-links/README.md

 Unknown IF Raptor Sforza CPUs allow VM. </p>

-installing OSX for PPC or Linux for PPC: </br>
+installing OSX or Linux for PPC: </br>
 there are different Linux for old & New PowerPC machines, like:</br> https://youtu.be/g-Ugfqj1ank </br>
 https://cdimage.debian.org/cdimage/ports/current/ </br>